pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 ```

 `LogicalCTE` is logical operator for CTE:
-1. `isDistinct` is true if CTE is recursive and `UNION [DISTINCT]` is used to connected seed part and recursive part.
+1. `isDistinct` is true if CTE is recursive and `UNION [DISTINCT]` is used to connect the seed part and the recursive part.
-2. `seedPartPlanID` is the plan id of seed part's logical plan.
+2. `seedPartPlanID` is the plan id of the seed part's logical plan.
 We will add a map[PlanID]Plan in stmt ctx to record plans used by CTE.
-    Different reference of the same CTE will use same seed/recursive part's plan.
+    Different references of the same CTE will use same seed/recursive part's plan.
-3. `recursivePartPlanID` is the plan id of recursive part's logical plan.
+3. `recursivePartPlanID` is the plan id of the recursive part's logical plan.

 ```Go
 type LogicalCTETable struct {